StyleTec/hipara/README.md

 To Install
 ======
 Right-click and install the scanner.inf file.
 Open the command line as administrator and go to Scanner/compiled.
-Type "fltmc load scanner.sys".
+Type "fltmc load scanner".

 To Run
 ======